estebanthi/DreamsAnalyzer/README.md

 2. Run the following command at the root of the project : `pyinstaller src/app.py --add-binary "src/models;models" --add-binary "src/ui;ui" --paths 'src/' --windowed --icon 'icon.ico' -n "Dreams Analyzer" --onefile`

 3. Delete `build` folder and keep `dist`.
-You can rename it as you want.
+You can rename it as you want

-4. Launch the executable and wait because the app while reboot when launched for the first time.
+4. Launch the executable and wait because the app while reboot when launched for the first time

+5. To use the app, you have to store your dreams in [Dream Manager](https://astucesweb.fr/dream-manager/)